Common Server Issues and How to Fix Them

 How to Fix It:

-- Verify DNS Settings: Double-check your A, CNAME, and MX records to ensure they are correctly configured.
+- Verify DNS Settings: Double-check your DNS records (A, CNAME, MX, etc.) to ensure they are correctly configured.

-- Use Reliable DNS Providers: Opt for trusted DNS services like Cloudflare or Google Public DNS for better performance and reliability.
+- Use Reliable DNS Providers: Opt for reputable DNS providers like Cloudflare, Google DNS, or Amazon Route 53 for better reliability and performance.

 The Problem: